LOCAL DIGITAL CAMPAIGN 2015

 - Creating lasting two-way sharing between central and local public services.

 The Local Digital Campaign is a partnership between DCLG and LB Camden.
-Launched in October 2013, the first phase of the campaign is due to finish in March 2015.
-The campaign designs and delivers tailored events to bring central and local government representatives together to discuss theirs and customers’ needs, to identify blockers to effective digital public services and how to overcome these, and to share learning and good practice.
+Launched in October 2013, the first phase of the campaign is due to finish at the end of December 2015.
+The campaign designs and delivers tailored events to bring central and local government representatives together to discuss theirs and customers' needs, to identify blockers to effective digital public services and how to overcome these, and to share learning and good practice.
 The project has three main streams:

-- Step 1: We host a Discovery Day with a central government department that is undergoing change where local authorities are a key delivery partner or potential beneficiaries e.g. Land Registry, DVLA.
+- Step 1: We host a Discovery Day with a central government department that is undergoing change that will affect local authorities and or where a big service transformation issue has been identified e.g. Land Registry, DVLA.
 We use these events to identify priority issues, to scope potential projects to resolve them and test their feasibility.

 - Step 2: We hold Co-Design Days with service users, heads of service, policy-experts, and developers to design nationally scalable solutions.
-We develop prototype solutions and business cases and agree those we want to pursue.
+We develop prototype solutions and business cases and vote on those we want to pursue.

-- Step 3: After co-design, we work with the department in question to develop a business case and refine the product design so a business case can be accepted.
+- Step 3: After co-design, we work with the department in question to develop a business case and refine the product design so a business case can be accepted and the solution developed.

 - Skills: These events aim to improve the digital skills of local authority employees, focusing on the key digital skills in demand in local authorities.